Table of Contents

 What happens next

-Once your application is received in Sydney, Nova Scotia, it will be reviewed and processing will begin.
+Once your application is received in Sydney, Nova Scotia and is considered complete, it will be reviewed and processing will begin.

 Some applications may encounter delays and require more time for processing.
 In these cases, you will be contacted for more information or asked to supply additional documents.

-If you are sending an application from outside Canada, allow sufficient time for your application to be received at the Case Processing Centre (CPC) in Sydney, Nova Scotia, as mail service can vary between countries.
+If you are sending an application from outside Canada and the US, through a consular mission, allow sufficient time for your application to be received at the Case Processing Centre (CPC) in Sydney, Nova Scotia, as mail service can vary between countries.
+If you reside in the US, send your application directly to the CPC in Sydney, Nova Scotia.

 If your application is approved, you will receive a certificate of renunciation.